 - A racial slur briefly used in the movie of The Help is what mainly gives it a PG-13 rating, but like Stranger Than Fiction, the whole pie scene probably would've put it in between PG and PG-13, so the racial slur was probably added to push it over.

-- Indiana Jones occasionally says swearwords ("shit" several times across his movies, what may be a severely muffled "fuck" in Raiders of the Lost Ark) probably for this very reason, just to make absolutely sure that movies featuring people melting, people on fire, people getting stabbed by walls, open heart surgery using hands, rapid ageing and exploding lightning Nazis would not be shown to small children.
+- Indiana Jones occasionally says swear words ("shit" several times across his movies, what may be a severely muffled "fuck" in Raiders of the Lost Ark) probably for this very reason, just to make absolutely sure that movies featuring people melting, people on fire, people getting stabbed by walls, beating hearts being ripped out of chests, rapid ageing, and exploding lightning Nazis would not be shown to small children.
 Didn't help much.

 - Invictus would probably be PG for sports-related violence and a few curse words.
 A Precision F-Strike, used by the team captain as motivation, got it a PG-13.

 - The King's Speech, a biopic about Prince Albert, the Duke of York; later King George VI, and his struggle with stuttering.
 It was rated R after two scenes that involved a Cluster F-Bomb.
 Other than that, there's no violence or sexual situations.
 Without the cluster f-bombs, or any of the other swear words briefly stated, this film could've been rated PG.

 - In the UK, it was originally classified as a 15 rating.
 The distributor appealed this - as is always their right.
 The BBFC reconsidered, taking into account the non-aggressive, non-directed and therapeutic use, and re-rated to a 12/12A with the warning "Contains strong language in a speech therapy context".